amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 <details>
     <summary>How would I apply these to my day-to-day work? <i>(Click to expand)</i></summary>
     <p>
     As a programmer, we have to solve problems every day.
-If you want to solve problems well, then it's good to know about a broad range of solutions.
-A lot of times, it's more efficient to learn existing resources than stumble upon the answer yourself.
+If you want to solve problems well, it's good to know about a broad range of solutions.
+Often, it's more efficient to learn existing resources than stumble upon the answer yourself.
 The more tools and practice you have, the better.
 This book helps you understand the tradeoffs among data structures and reason about algorithms performance.
     </p>
 </details>